sanjaysk64/striveLabsAi/README.md

 - **Optimistic Locking**: Ensures data integrity during concurrent updates.
 - **Batch Limit**: A batch size limit of 100 is enforced to maintain performance and prevent overloading the database.

-## Limitations
-- No built-in authentication/authorization; tenants are identified by `tenantId` in requests.